vmware-archive/pcf-examples/addon-development-plan.md

 ## Build BOSH runtime config

-When your software is deploying and running successfully as a BOSH deployment, it's time to change it into an add-on.
-You define an add-on inside of a runtime config.
+When your software is deploying and running successfully as a BOSH deployment, it's time to change it into an addon.
+You define an addon inside of a runtime config.
 This tells BOSH when to include your release inside of other deployments.

 The runtime configuration is very similar to a deployment manifest with a few exceptions:

 1. There is no specifictations for requirements of the VM (stemcell definition, network, persistent disk, etc...).
-This is because it's not your add-on which determines that, but the other deployment that specifies the VM that will be provisioned.
+This is because it's not your addon which determines that, but the other deployment that specifies the VM that will be provisioned.
 2. You get to specify inclusion and exclusion criteria ([BOSH docs](https://bosh.io/docs/runtime-config/#placement-rules)).
-This is how BOSH will determine which deployments will include your add-on.
+This is how BOSH will determine which deployments will include your addon.
 3. You must specify a version for your release.
 No using `latest` anymore.

-Here's an example runtime config for deploying an add-on:
+Here's an example runtime config for deploying an addon:

 ```yaml
 releases: